csc-training/summerschool/mpi/message-exchange/README.md

 ## Message exchange

-In this exercise we practice basic message (data) passing between MPI processes.
+In this exercise we practice message (data) passing between MPI processes.
 Your task is to write a program where two processes send and receive a message to/from each other using `MPI_Send` and `MPI_Recv`.
 You may assume that the program is always ran as two MPI processes (`ntasks` is 2) and implement the message